planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 >- 	Continue Potence Rolls until one is lower than the last.
 >- 	Treatment stops Rolls and clears +Difficulty.

+### Breath
+Running out of breath due to being underwater or subject to noxious gases is a rare threat but a great source of tension.
+Assuming strenuous activity like combat or swimming, a character can hold their breath for 1d6 + POISE (6-second) rounds.
+After this, they are Incapacitated for another 1d6 + POISE rounds, then Dead.
+A Heal Check versus the number of minutes Dead can revive them.
+If they have time to prepare, double the effective Poise.
+For more relaxed breath holds, double or triple the amount of time.

+{: .highlight }
+>-	Hold breath for 1d6 + POISE rounds before Incapacitation.

 ### Cover

 Combatants can freely use nearby obstacles to protect themselves from attacks, referred to as taking **Cover**.
 This must be called at the start of their Action, and the Cover must be in their current Zone.
 There are two ways to use Cover: Partial and Total.